History of the Uyghur people: Occupation and control by the Qing dynasty 1760s–1860s

 The Qing dynasty conquered Moghulistan in the 18th century.
 It invaded Dzungaria in 1759 and dominated it until 1864.
 The territory was renamed Xinjiang soon after the Qing began their domination of the Dzungar people.
 "Historians estimate that a million people were slaughtered and the land so devastated that it took a generation for it to recover".

 A widespread slave trade in Xinjiang began to take place.
 The Uyghurs were administered by a system of begs under the control of Manchu military officials.

-The Han Hui (currently known as Hui Chinese) and Han Chinese had to wear the queue to demonstrate loyalty to the dynasty, but Turkic Muslims like the Chanto Hui (Uyghur) and Sala Hui (Salars) were not obligated to follow this custom.
+The Han Hui (currently known as Hui people) and Han Chinese had to wear the queue to demonstrate loyalty to the dynasty, but Turkic Muslims like the Chanto Hui (Uyghur) and Sala Hui (Salars) were not obligated to follow this custom.
 After the invasion of Kashgar by Jahangir Khoja, Turkistani Muslim begs and officials in Xinjiang eagerly fought for the "privilege" of wearing a queue to show their steadfast loyalty to the Empire.
 High-ranking begs were granted this right.
 The eagerness of Turki begs to voluntarily wear the queue contrasted with the Han and Hui, who were forced to wear it.

 The Chinese did not distinguish between the Turki Uyghurs and the Central Asian invaders under Jahangir, killing Turks who tried to bribe Chinese citizens and sought refuge with them.
 Many Chinese and Chinese Muslims (Dungan) had been killed by Jahangir, so they were eager for revenge.

 The Uyghur Muslim Sayyid and Naqshbandi Sufi rebel of the Afaqi suborder, Jahangir Khoja, was sliced to death in 1828 by the Manchus for leading a rebellion against the Qing.